A love letter to

 Thomas "Señor Pescado" Fisher

-That single layer ended a cycle of coat purchases that never lasted the season.
-This was my first Patagonia story, and it carried me through many years of skating on frozen lakes, sub-zero hikes, and my first snowman with my son.
+One single layer ended a cycle of coat purchases that never lasted the season.
+It carried me through many years of skating on frozen lakes, sub-zero hikes across the country, and building my first snowman with my son.

-That single layer ended a cycle of coat purchases that never lasted the season.
-This was my first Patagonia story, and it carried me through many years of skating on frozen lakes, sub-zero hikes, and my first snowman with my son.
+One single layer ended a cycle of coat purchases that never lasted the season.
+It carried me through many years of skating on frozen lakes, sub-zero hikes across the country, and building my first snowman with my son.

-That single layer ended a cycle of coat purchases that never lasted the season.
-This was my first Patagonia story, and it carried me through many years of skating on frozen lakes, sub-zero hikes, and my first snowman with my son.
+One single layer ended a cycle of coat purchases that never lasted the season.
+It carried me through many years of skating on frozen lakes, sub-zero hikes across the country, and building my first snowman with my son.

 New year horse riding ritual